How to Start and Manage a Home-based Business

 A weekly, hour-long session each Wednesday morning featuring small business owners describing their journey.
 Not a pitch session; two startups present to an audience, then field questions.
-Columbia, Kansas City, Cape Girardeau and St. Louis all host the free weekly get-togethers (with coffee!).
+Cape Girardeau, Columbia, Jefferson City, Kansas City, Sedalia, Springfield and St. Louis all host the free weekly get-togethers (with coffee!).

 Home-based business owners can connect, learn and grow with each other through shared entrepreneurial aspirations.
 The service has many home-based business groups; pick the one right for you.
 LinkedIn is more professional than Facebook or other social media platforms.